reduxjs/redux/README.md

 Special thanks to [Jamie Paton](http://jdpaton.github.io) for handing over the `redux` NPM package name.

+### Change Log

+This project adheres to [Semantic Versioning](http://semver.org/).
+Every release, along with the migration instructions, is documented on the Github [Releases](https://github.com/rackt/redux/releases) page.

 ### Patrons

 The work on Redux was [funded by the community](https://www.patreon.com/reactdx).